microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 python3 hello_matmul_gpu_generator.py
 ```

-After this runs, you should see a header file `hello_matmul_gpu.hat` and some object files (such as `hello_matmul_gpu.obj` or `hello_matmul_gpu.o`).
-The build process also generates a supporting module, `AcceraGPUUtilities.hat` and its object file, for GPU initialization and uninitialization.
+As the script runs, you should see a header file `hello_matmul_gpu.hat` and some object files (such as `hello_matmul_gpu.obj` or `hello_matmul_gpu.o`).
+The build process also generates a supporting module, `AcceraGPUUtilities.hat` and its object file for GPU initialization and uninitialization.
 In Accera, we call these files the "HAT package".

 #### Runner code

-We will now walk through how to call our MatMul implementation from the HAT package.
+Let's see how we can call our MatMul implementation from the HAT package.

-Create a file called `hello_matmul_gpu_runner.cpp` with the code below.
-You can also find it [here](hello_matmul_gpu/hello_matmul_gpu_runner.cpp).
+Create a file called `hello_matmul_gpu_runner.cpp` having the code given below.
+You can find it [here](hello_matmul_gpu/hello_matmul_gpu_runner.cpp).

 ```cpp
 #include <stdio.h>